Before you begin the process of setting up Contrast, explore the requirements, processes and benefits to including it in your current workflows.

 Log into the Contrast interface using your Organization Admin (not SuperAdmin) account.
 Your username and password are the same as the Contrast Hub credentials that you used to download the installer and license.

-Click on the Applications tab and then the Add Agent button to start the agent download and installation wizard.
+Click on the Add Agent button to start the agent download and installation wizard.
 Follow the on-screen instructions to configure and download the appropriate agent for the application server that you're enabling.

 Follow the on-screen instructions to add the agent to your application server.
 Once you restart the application server, the Contrast agent should start and immediately connect to the Contrast application.
 If this doesn't happen, something may be preventing the agent from communicating with the application.
 The most common causes and solutions are: